|

 - DAVIN:

-to forename use, itself from Gaelic Ó Duibhín
+to forename use, from an Anglicized form of Gaelic Ó Duibhín

 - DAVIS: